Fieldwork as a convivial and undisciplinary practice

-It will be during my repeated stays in Nigeria while conducting my Ph.D. between 1995 and 2000 that my approach changed radically, and I positioned myself ‘off-orbit’.
+It was be during my repeated stays in Nigeria while conducting my Ph.D. between 1995 and 2000 that my approach changed radically, and I positioned myself ‘off-orbit’.
 It happened the day I became the dramaturg (in the Brechtian way) of my “informer” – it’s the way I learned to name my interlocutor during my fieldwork methodology lessons, a manner I abhor since then – of the play I undertook to study and of which he was the director.
 I was literally drawn into my object with no possibility to go backward.
 Fortunately, there is a multiplicity of ways to conduct anthropologic research outside academic norms nowadays, namely in the interstices or radically outside, but not necessarily in opposition to, as I was explaining.

 Can you give us some examples of your practice?